get-convex/migrations/README.md

 ## Running migrations synchronously

-If you want to run a migration synchronously from a test or action, you can use `runSynchronously`.
+If you want to run a migration synchronously from a test or action, you can use `runToCompletion`.
 Note that if the action crashes or is canceled, it will not continue migrating in the background.

 From an action: